Matthew Perry toxicology report reveals cause of death was "acute effects of ketamine"

 The report says the death was accidental and that no signs of foul play were suspected.

 The actor had struggled with addiction for many years, although he reportedly had been clean for 19 months, the report said.
-Perry had been reportedly receiving ketamine therapy for depression and anxiety, the autopsy report said.
+Perry had been reportedly receiving ketamine infusion therapy for depression and anxiety, with the last treatment a week and a half before his death, the autopsy report said.

+Ketamine has been approved by the FDA as an anesthetic since the 1970s, and research shows it may help some patients when used as a treatment for depression and anxiety, but experts say it also has risks.
+The drug can have a dissociative effect, seemingly separate the mind from the body, and it can cause hallucinations.
+It is known for its use in nightclub and party culture.

+The federal Drug Enforcement Agency warns that an overdose of ketamine can cause unconsciousness and dangerously slowed breathing.

 for more features.